 I really enjoyed this book, Morning Star (Maidels of Morning Star #1) by Charlotte Hubbard.

+The story was original and it flowed well.
+The characters were very well developed Some were very likable and others not so much.
+The editing was well done also.
+I noticed a couple of minor errors but nothing that detracted from the book or my enjoyment of it.
 I liked that this book actually took a look at some of the beliefs of the Amish in a critical way.
 It was a book that went a bit deeper into their beliefs.
 I do not believe as they do and this was very refreshing for me.
 I will not disclose the outcome of this deeper look but I appreciated the author's bringing it to light.
+This book is listed as a Christian genre book.
+It is a very clean and easy read.
+I was given a copy of this book in exchange for my honest review.
+The review is totally my opinion.

 I was given a free copy of this book to read and review.
 The review is my own, freely given.